Virus Scan

 Business Background

-When files are uploaded to your website, it is crucial to do a virus scan.
-It ensures that any files uploaded by users do not contain viruses or malware that could infect other users’ devices or compromise their security.
-Virus scans prevent infected files from being stored on the web server, which could otherwise lead to the entire website being compromised or used to distribute malware.
+It is crucial to do a virus scan when files are uploaded to your website.
+This ensures that any files uploaded by users do not contain viruses or malware that could infect other users’ devices or compromise their security.
+Virus scans also prevent infected files from being stored on the web server, which could otherwise lead to the entire website being compromised or used to distribute malware.

 Titan Solution